 “We played here but no longer perform without being paid, especially on an afternoon.
 We’re more of a midnight band,” Nicky replies.

 ‘I’m a joker I’m a smoker I’m a mid-night toker I get my lovin’ on the run Ooh, ooh, ooh, ooh’

 Published by Lyrics © Warner/Chappell Music, Inc.

-“Sorry,” I apologized.
+“Sorry,” I apologize.

 “There’s a line?”
-I laughed.
+I laugh.

 “I went to church today.
 I get a pass on hell.”

-“There’s always tomorrow,” he grinned.
+“There’s always tomorrow,” he grins.